gghez/optionjs/README.md

 ========

 Option manager for javascript components.
-Optionjs handles options creation using default values and read/write operations as well as events on option value changes.
+Optionjs handles options creation using default values and read/write operations.
+The most interesting part of using optionjs is the ability to attach handler on an option value change.

+Using kind of util inside a component to read/write related options also gives more flexibility to add more options in the future without changing your shipped interfaces.

 ## Installation